-Supervalu Inc. (SVU), the third-largest U.S. grocery chain, set the rate it will pay on $2.4 billion of loans to support the sale of five supermarket chains to a Cerberus Capital Management LP-led investor group.
+Supervalu Inc. (SVU:US), the third-largest U.S. grocery chain, set the rate it will pay on $2.4 billion of loans to support the sale of five supermarket chains to a Cerberus Capital Management LP-led investor group.

 A six-year, $1.5 billion term loan, that won’t have financial-maintenance covenants, will pay interest at 5.75 percentage points more than the London interbank offered rate with a 1.25 percent minimum, said a person with knowledge of the matter.
 Supervalu, based in Eden Prairie, Minnesota, may sell the debt at 98.5 cents on the dollar, said the person, who asked not to be identified because terms are private.

 Lenders to the term portion are offered one year of 101 soft-call protection, the person said, meaning that Supervalu will have to pay one-cent more than face value to reprice the debt in its first year.

 Reuters Plc reported pricing on the term loan earlier today.